 Notes.
-The black line represents the third release of real GDP growth in the United States as published by the BEA.
+Panel (a) plots the daily estimate of US real GDP growth (blue line) with associated uncertainty (green shaded areas indicates the 68% posterior credible intervals) computed from our Bayesian DFM from 2000 through to the end of 2019.
+The vertical red lines indicate significant events.
+Panel (b) shows, as the black line, the third release of real GDP growth as published by the BEA.
 The blue line plots the nowcasts for real GDP growth based on information up to this point our full model (red) and the basic DFM (blue).
-The blue and red shaded areas indicate the corresponding density around the nowcasts.
-It is visible that the nowcasts for the basic model exhibit an upward bias in the later part of the sample, which is not the case in the full model.
-The full model also appears to be better at capturing turning points in recessions.
+The blue and red shaded areas indicate 68% posterior credible intervals around around the nowcasts.
+In both panels, the vertical gray shaded areas indicate NBER recessions.